Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

 ## Testing
-There has been an extenstive testing completed prior to final deployment.
+There has been an extensive testing completed prior to final deployment.
-The 3 key areas of testing were related to functional, resposive user experience and code validation.
+The 3 key areas of testing were related to functional, responsive user experience and code validation.

 **Functional**

 The functional testing has been completed manually and the test scenarios and the test results have been captured in the document below.
 The document breaks the test scripts into a number of functional group.
-Overall testing has been successful , with only 1 aspect being identified as an issue.
+Overall testing has been successful, with only 1 aspect being identified as an issue.
 The issue has been noted in the unfixed bugs section below.

 ![tests](static/testing/testresults.PNG)